 Dr Dosa and other staff are so confident in Oscar’s accuracy that they will alert family members when the cat jumps on to a bed and stretches out beside its occupant.”
 He explained that “People were actually taking great comfort in this idea that this animal was there and might be there when their loved ones eventually pass.
 He was there when they couldn’t be”.

-Dr Dosa’s book is called, “Making rounds with Oscar: the extraordinary gift of an ordinary cat”, he doesn’t give any strong scientific explanation for Oscar’s behaviour – mainly because there isn’t any… it’s just one of them things.
-He does put forward that Oscar is able – like dogs, which can smell cancer – to detect ketones, the distinctly-odoured bio chemicals given off by dying cells.
+Dr Dosa’s book is called, “Making rounds with Oscar: the extraordinary gift of an ordinary cat”, he doesn’t give any strong scientific explanation for Oscar’s behavior – mainly because there isn’t any… it’s just one of them things.
+He does put forward that Oscar is able – like dogs, which can smell cancer – to detect ketones, the distinctly-odored bio chemicals given off by dying cells.

 I wouldn’t want this cat to come anywhere near me!
 Anyway to sum this up, a cat has a 6th sense that can tell when people are about to die… what next?!